Permaculture And Organic Farming Workshops In Southern Evia

 • Organic meals and sharing time with the host family

-The farm is 100% environmentally friendly: solar energy, water recycling, zero waste, composting...
-A true model of self-sufficiency and sustainable agritourism.
+• The farm is 100% environmentally friendly, using solar energy, water recycling, and zero waste.

 What to expect: